Azure/PyRIT/doc/contributing/installation.md

 To install PyRIT as a library, the simplest way to do it is just `pip install pyrit`.
 This is documented [here](../setup/install_pyrit.md).

-However, because of the nature of the tool, it is often the case that targets/orchestrators/converters/core code needs to be modified.
+However, there are many reasons to install as a contributor.
+Yes, of course, if you want to contribute.
+But also because of the nature of the tool, it is often the case that targets/orchestrators/converters/core code needs to be modified.
 This section walks through how to install PyRIT as a contributor.

 ## Prerequisite software